 Travel within city

-and other nearby locations.
+You can also opt for buses that ply around Mahabalipuram.
+These buses are mainly tourist buses from Chennai, Bangalore, Madurai and other nearby locations.
 Government run buses from Chennai and Bangalore are also available and these can help you travel around local destinations as well.
 Bus fares will range between Rs 10 and 30.

 Cabs can be taken from the city of Chennai to Mahabalipuram, although no cab agencies are centered around Mahabalipuram per se.
 Cab charges will range around Rs 1000 to 2000.